pixmusix/Parisians/README.md

 Remember, the internal clocks of these objects are out of phase with one another.
 This means that even if each objects calculations per frame are low, something will always be moving.

 #### Using a Touch Screen.
-For my build I had success with the [Waveshare 10.1inch Resistive Touch Screen LCD.](https://www.waveshare.com/wiki/10.1inch_HDMI_LCD).
+For my build I had success with the [Waveshare 10.1inch Resistive Touch Screen LCD](https://www.waveshare.com/wiki/10.1inch_HDMI_LCD).
 I used [this tutorial](https://www.waveshare.com/wiki/10.1inch_HDMI_LCD) to configure the touch screen.
-However, I found clicking clumsy with the touchscreens I tried.
+However, I found clicking clumsy, at least with the touchscreens I tried.
 To resolve this I modified the gameloop of main.py such that, rather than clicking to move the camera, the camera steady only within a 200px safe zone in the center of the screen.
 This way, a simple tap near the edge of the touch screen to jump the mouse to that point will be sufficient to move the camera.
 Tapping the centre again will steady the camera.
 ```python
 mopos = pygame.mouse.get_pos()
 cx, cy = camera #Camera global location